Hegel and Modern Topology: Mereology and Homotopy Type Theory

-To prepare the main discussion of this section we make some introductory remarks about \emph{homotopy type theory} and \emph{higher category theory}, in particular \emph{higher topos theory}.
+To prepare the main discussion of this section we make some introductory remarks about \emph{homotopy type theory} and \emph{higher category theory}.
 Homotopy type theory, an extension of the constructive type theory of Martin-Löf, was first proposed by Voevodsky as an alternative foundations for mathematics suitable for computer-assisted formalization and verification.
 For each type there is a whole hierarchy different levels of "equality" analogue to the series of homotopy groups $\pi_i(X)$ of a topological space\footnote{ The linearly orderered real interval $I$ plays a central role in homotopy theory.
 The concept of connectivity associated to it is pathwise connectivity (which can also be extended to Topos Theory\cite{Wraith}). }.
-In \cite{Coh} Urs Schreiber uses higher toposes to formalize theoretical physics.